alicewriteswrongs/gpg_workshop/gpg.markdown

 - An expired key is considered to be revoked, in the same manner as if a revocation certification had been appended to it.

-This gives us some exta security!
-If we only have the expiration date a year or so in the future, it will be less bad (but still bad!) if we lose access to the pirvate key AND to the revocation certificate.
+This gives us some extra security!
+If we only have the expiration date a year or so in the future, it will be less bad (but still bad!) if we lose access to the private key AND to the revocation certificate.
 In the meantime you would probably have to explain to folks why there are two keys bearing your identity, and there's a (remote) possibility that someone with access to your stolen or lost laptop could impersonate you (but only to folks you haven't told to mark